Tai Chi Classes in Yorkshire 07855 850 427

 Yi Jin Jing means Muscle-Tendon metamorphosis.
 It's an ancient fusion of Yoga and Qigong dating back to c500AD.
 Around that time, Bodhidharma, an Indian monk, travelled to the Shaolin Temple and shared his Yogic practices with the Shaolin Monks who combined it with their existing Qigong practice to create 'Shaolin Yoga'.

-FRIDAY 12.30pm EGGBOROUGH Improvers covered this set in the first half of 2025 and we will revisit it later in the year.
+FRIDAY 12.30pm EGGBOROUGH Improvers covered this set in the first half of 2025

 Click the pic to the right for all videos in this set